todogroup/osposurvey/2020/questions.md

 * Vulnerability monitoring and remediation
 * Tracking metrics and performance
 * Tool selection and adoption
->LH, note for survey coding, 4/22/20 - "Talent..." became "Finding and recruiting:; added "Getting teams..." and "Vulnerability..."

 17. On a scale of 1-5, how business-critical is your open source program to the success of your engineering or product teams?
 (1= extremely critical, 5 = not at all critical)
 * 1 – Extremely critical